It’s Hay Fever Season—And I’m Miserable. What Can I Do To Fight My Allergies?

 What are the symptoms of hay fever?

-Hay fever can come with wide-ranging symptoms: watery, itchy and red eyes, congestion or a runny nose, post-nasal drip, ear dysfunction (the ear connects to the back of the nose, and some people have difficulty equalizing the pressure) and lung issues.
+Hay fever can come with wide-ranging symptoms: watery, itchy and red eyes, congestion or a runny nose, post-nasal drip, ear pain (the ear connects to the back of the nose, so sinus pressure and congestion can impact the ears) and lung issues.
 Asthma can flare up during peak allergy season.

+Hay fever medications include antihistamines, available both over the counter and by prescription, which you can take during flare-ups.
+For over-the-counter options, Ellis recommends opting for newer (also called second-generation) antihistamines—such as Reactine, Claritin, Aerius, and Allegra—over older first-generation medications like Benadryl.
+The newer medications, says Ellis, usually last longer and are safer.

+If the over-the-counter route just isn’t working, Ellis recommends two prescription options: Rupall, which is effective at targeting nasal congestion, or Blexten, which won’t make you drowsy.
+Traditionally, prescription allergy treatment follows a “ladder system,” explains Lee: if one drug doesn’t help, you move up the dose, and if that’s still not enough, you try a nose spray (such as a nasal antihistamine or nasal corticosteroid).
+If needed, you can also add prescription eye drops (most over-the-counter versions aren’t appropriate for long-term use).

 Are there any effective non-prescription treatments?

-Beyond taking medications, avoid allergen exposure when possible, closing windows, cleaning air ducts and wearing wraparound sunglasses to block pollen.
+Beyond taking medications, avoid allergen exposure when possible by closing windows, avoiding drying laundry outside on lines, washing hands as soon as you get home, showering before bed, cleaning air ducts and wearing wraparound sunglasses to block pollen.

 Some alternative-health adherents advise eating unpasteurized, unfiltered honey to get small doses of allergen (basically, DIY immunotherapy).
-But Lee says this won’t expose you to the same grass pollen that causes hay fever—in other words, it’s not effective.
+But according to Jason Lee, a Toronto doctor and specialist in clinical immunology and allergy, this won’t expose you to the same grass pollen that causes hay fever—in other words, it’s not effective.
 And in the worst-case scenario, self-treating in this way—with allergens that aren’t measured or controlled—could cause an anaphylactic reaction.
-Similarly, although popping quercetin (a compound found in apples, onions and other plants, and also in health-food stores) has become popular, research backing this natural supplement for allergy relief is scarce.
+Similarly, although popping quercetin (a compound found in apples, onions and other plants, and also in supplements sold in health-food stores) has become popular, research backing it as a natural source of this natural supplement for allergy relief is scarce.
 “We haven’t done human trials, so you don’t know the side effects,” Lee says.

-Hay fever medications include antihistamines, available both over the counter and by prescription.
-Traditionally, allergy treatment follows a “ladder system,” explains Lee: if one drug doesn’t help, you’d move up the dose, and if that’s still not enough, you’d try a nose spray (such as a nasal antihistamine or nasal corticosteroid).
-If needed, you can also add prescription eye drops (most over-the-counter versions aren’t appropriate for long-term use).
-To understand the pros and cons of all your medication options, and what would work best for you, talk to your allergist.

-Do you have to switch up the allergy meds you’re taking?
+Should you regularly switch up the type of allergy meds you’re taking?

 Tachyphylaxis—the technical term for developing a tolerance to a drug—isn’t supposed to happen with antihistamines.
 Nevertheless, Lee says that patients tell him all the time that their medication has just stopped working.
 So if you’re taking your daily Reactin to no avail, ask your allergist about other options.